aws-samples/aws-refactoring-to-serverless/implementation/service_integration/README.md

 # Replace Lambda with Service Integration
-This project is the CDK implementation of [Replace Lambda With Service Integration](/patterns/service_integration.md) pattern.
+This project is the CDK implementation of [Replace Lambda With Service Integration](https://serverlessland.com/refactoring-serverless/service-integration) pattern.
 This pattern shows how you can use AWS SDK Service Integration to call any of 200+ AWS services directly from your Step Function.

 ## How it works
 StepFunction does 'food quality control' to ensure that only pizzas are baked.
-It uses Rekognition to scan and detect object in an image.
-If it detects a pizza then process succeeds.
+It uses Rekognition to scan and detect object in an image in S3 bucket.
+If it detects a pizza then worklow succeeds.

 The code will deploy 2 versions of the StepFunction: